Home » Measuring instruments » Vernier Depth Gauge: Parts, Types, Least Count, Errors and It’s Working

 Types of Vernier Depth Gauge

-Following are the two different types of depth gauge:
+Following are the two different types of depth gauges:

 1. Analog type